 The second panel under the Server category displays the Internet Bandwidth graph, presenting the last seven days of the server internet bandwidth utilization in Mb/s measured at ~10 minutes intervals, where you can monitor the highs and lows of the internet connection speeds the backup data is being transferred at.
 (For more details check on this topic check out: Calculating how long backups will take | Sizing your internet pipe for online backups)

 The third panel under the Server category displays the Disc I/O Utilization graph, this graph also presents the last seven days of data input/output (Disc IO)in Mbs information measured at ~10 minutes intervals.
 The Read and Write speeds for each volume or drive used for storing user backup data by the WholesaleBackup Server software is displayed on the graph.
 (More details on how disc speeds impact backup performance)

-The fourth panel under the Server category in the CPU Usage / information graph, indicating the current CPU utilization, CPU free, how many cores the CPU has, the processor speed (GHz), manufacturer, model and type.
+The fourth panel under the Server category in the CPU Usage/information graph indicates the current CPU utilization, CPU free, how many cores the CPU has, the processor speed (GHz), manufacturer, model, and type.

 The fifth panel under the Server category is the Physical Memory (RAM) graph, indicating Total RAM available, RAM used, Virtual memory available and Virtual memory used.

-The sixth panel under the Server category is the Accounts Summary graph, indicating the amount of accounts, computers, status of the accounts and how many computers are connected now.
+The sixth panel under the Server category is the Accounts Summary graph, indicating the number of accounts, computers, status of the accounts, and how many computers are connected now.